reown-com/appkit/packages/react/readme.md

 ## Data Hooks

 Hooks that return blockchain, account or network data.
 By default these automatically retrieve data for currently active network (chainId) one time when they are mounted.
-You can tweak this behaviour with following shared options (where available)
+You can tweak this behaviour with following shared options (where available).

 ```ts
 interface Options {